 The Future of Fibroadenoma Treatment

 It is crucial to recognize that one size treatment does not fit all.
-Different management approaches should be considered based on each patient’s individual factors, including patient history, age, preferences, size of the fibroadenoma, complexity, and growth rate.
+Consider different management approaches based on each patient’s individual factors, including patient history, age, preferences, size of the fibroadenoma, complexity, and growth rate.

 For some patients, surgery may be preferable based on the size of fibroadenoma and growth rate.